How to Fire Someone: The Step-by-Step Guide for Managers

 Step 1: Consult HR and Legal

 This is non-negotiable.
 Before you schedule any termination conversation, consult with HR and legal counsel.
 Employment law is complex and varies by jurisdiction.
-You need to ensure:
+You need to ensure the termination is legally sound, documentation is sufficient, proper procedures have been followed, severance or benefits are determined, and you understand what you can and cannot say.

 Never conduct a termination without HR consultation, regardless of how clear-cut the situation seems.